Court of Session: Early operation

+Towards the modern day

 The Court of Session is explicitly preserved "in all time coming" in Article XIX of the Treaty of Union between England and Scotland, subsequently passed into legislation by the Acts of Union in 1706 and 1707 respectively.

-19th Century

-Court of Session Act 1810
+The office of Extraordinary Lord of Session was abolished in 1762.
+Outer House judges continue to be addressed in the Inner House as "the Lord Ordinary", a remnant of the historical distinction between the Extraordinary Lords of Session and the other or 'Ordinary' ones.

 Several significant changes were made to the court during the 19th century, with the Court of Session Act 1810 formally dividing the Court of Session into the Outer House (with first-instance jurisdiction before a Lord Ordinary) and Inner House (with appellate jurisdiction.)
 Cases in the Outer House were to be heard by Lords Ordinary who either sat alone or with a jury of twelve.
 Cases in the Inner House were to be heard by three Lords of Council and Session, but significant or complicated cases were to be heard by five or more judges.
-A further separation was made in 1815, by the Jury Trials (Scotland) Act 1815, with the creation of a lesser Jury Court to allow certain civil cases to be tried by jury.
+A further separation was made in 1815, by the Jury Trials (Scotland) Act 1815 (55 Geo.
+3. c.
+42), with the creation of a lesser Jury Court to allow certain civil cases to be tried by jury.
 In 1830 the Jury Court, along with the Admiralty and Commissary courts, was absorbed into the Court of Session following the enactment of the Court of Session Act 1830.